What is a migraine?

 Who experiences migraine?

 Migraine is a very common condition, yet many patients remain undiagnosed or untreated.
-There are almost two million migraine sufferers in Australia, meaning that more people suffer from migraine in Australia than diabetes, asthma, or coronary heart disease.
+There aremore than three million migraine sufferers in Australia, meaning that more people suffer from migraine in Australia than diabetes, asthma, or coronary heart disease.
 Elvis Presley, Stephen King, Serena Williams, and Princess Margaret are just some of the famous people who have suffered from migraines.
+Studies indicate the incidence is 12-15% of the population.

 Migraine is also a very debilitating condition, affecting your ability to function in everyday life.
 Nearly all people who suffer from migraines report a reduction in social activities and work capacity.